Chart Color Schemes

 Caulfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Notable ones include Former ABC Elsternwick Studio Site (8 Gordon Street), Elsternwick Cultural Precinct, Elsternwick Structure Plan Implementation, and Fabric Residential Development.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely to impact the area.
+Key projects include Former ABC Elsternwick Studio Site (8 Gordon Street), Elsternwick Cultural Precinct, Elsternwick Structure Plan Implementation, and Fabric Residential Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.